neuland-ingolstadt/neuland.app-docs/src/content/en/docs/app/faq.md

 ## Is it secure to use Neuland Next?

 Of course!
-We take security very seriously.
-Neuland Next is built with the latest technologies and follows best practices for security and privacy.
+Neuland Next is built with the latest technologies and follows best practices for security and data protection.
+The app has official access to THI's API and communicates directly with it.
+All data provided by THI is processed exclusively on your device - it never leaves your device or gets shared with third parties.
 We do not store any personal data on our servers.
-All data is stored locally on your device and is not shared with third parties.
-All source code is available on GitHub and is built and published publicly in our CI/CD pipeline.

 ### How does the app access my data?